App Switch

 Eligibility

-- Is available for buyers and merchants in the United States only.
+- Available for buyers and sellers in the United States only.

-- Requires either an Orders v2 or Payment Method Tokens v3 REST API integration on the server side.
+- Must be integrated using PayPal JavaScript SDK v5 integration on the client side and either an Orders v2 or Payment Method Tokens v3 REST API integration on the server side.

 Buyer flow